isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 #### **FasTax Series: Withholding Tax - Implications of Tax Treaties**
 **24 July | 2.00 p.m. to 5.00 p.m.**

+At the end of the session, participants will:

+*   Understand the requirements of withholding tax, implications of tax treaties and regulations on businesses

+* Be able to apply tax treaties to common cross-border payments through worked examples and case studies

+Agenda:
+* Fundamentals of treaty interpretation
+* Introduction to common DTA provisions
+* Impact of measures to prevent granting of treaty benefits in inappropriate circumstances
+* Worked examples and case studies

 <a id="20july-ta-id"></a>